 Sources of Power

-- Discuss the different sources of power (below) with students and watch the video (right).”
+- Discuss the different sources of power

 - Have students read the scenarios illustrating sources of power and match the character with their source of power.